 Houseplants can turn a boring living area into a fresh, inviting space.
-It is important for your property to feel inviting, when your property is being shown by a real estate agent.
+It is important for your real estate property to feel inviting, when your property is being shown by a real estate agent.
 Knowing which houseplants are easy to grow and maintain makes it simpler to decide on an indoor décor that includes plenty of greenery.

 Trees that grow well indoors usually prefer bright but indirect sunlight and a schedule that allows the soil to dry out between watering.
 Fichus are the best known, however, check out these other easy to care for indoor trees: